BrandonDusseau/np2-wallboard/README.md

 1. Install nodejs (tested on version 13.x)
 2. Install gulp-cli: `npm install --global gulp-cli`
-3. Install Ruby
-4. Install the Compass gem: `gem install compass`
-5. Navigate your terminal to this directory and run `gulp`
+3. Navigate your terminal to this directory and run `gulp`

 ### Attributions ###
 This project utilizes icon fonts found on [Fontello](http://fontello.com).